golobby/orm/README.md

     //do smth with rows

 ```
-#### Bind
+#### Binder
-Bind package contains functionallity to bind sql.Rows to a struct.
+Binder package contains functionallity to bind sql.Rows to a struct.
 In this example we are binding result of query which contains multiple rows into slice.
 ```go
     users := []User{&User{}, &User{}}